chaoss/community/CONTRIBUTING.md

     git checkout -b <branch>

-Make your change and commit the change:
+Make your change and commit the change (NOTE: with `-s` you sign the commit, which is your [Developer Certificate of Origin](https://developercertificate.org/) (DCO)):

     git add <changed file>
-    git commit -m "<description of change>"
+    git commit -s -m "<description of change>"

 Push to your fork on GitHub: